yunguan-wang/Spacia/README.md

 The purpose of the test is only to validate the installation, and the there is no interpretation associated with the test results.

-We have also included the simulation dataset used in our manuscript in `/data/simulation`

 ## Usage

 ### Definition of terms used in Spacia